 Kesia Denhardt, Barrister, Kate Sheppard Chambers

-Kesia is a barrister practising in Auckland and is a member of both Hepburn Chambers and Kate Sheppard Chambers.
+Kesia is a member of both Hepburn Chambers and Kate Sheppard Chambers.
 She handles all types of family law matters, with a particular interest in relationship property issues arising out of a separation, complex parenting and protection disputes, and reproductive law.
 Kesia has written and presented legal seminars on various family law issues and authored articles for a number of legal publications.
-Kesia is an appointed member of the FLS Advisory Panel focused on family law reform.
+Kesia is an appointed member of the FLS Advisory Panel focussed on family law reform.
 She has been an appointed member of a number of other committees, including the Auckland Women Lawyers’ Association and a NZLS Lawyers Standards Committee.
 Kesia is also an ambassador of White Ribbon New Zealand; appointed in recognition of her work in assisting victims of family violence.

 Jeremy Johnson, Barrister, Arbitrator, Bankside Chambers